pietrotedeschi/pietrotedeschi.github.io/content/publication/wisse-20232-rid/index.md

 ---
-title: $ A^ 2RID $--Anonymous Direct Authentication and Remote Identification of Commercial Drones
+title: $A^ 2RID$--Anonymous Direct Authentication and Remote Identification of Commercial Drones

 # Authors
 # A YAML list of author names